 Disagreement between the French financier and the pope

-The Spanish Steps was designed by Alessandro Specchi and Francesco de Sanctis in 1721 in the Roman Baroque style.
-It took a while before the steps was built because a disagreement rose between the French financier and the pope.
-The first plan was to put up a as statue of the French King – Louis XIV in the top of an elegant and gigantic staircase that will connect the Piazza to the church.
+The Spanish Steps were designed by Alessandro Specchi and Francesco de Sanctis in 1721 in the Roman Baroque style.
+It took a while before the steps were built because a disagreement rose between the French financier and the pope.
+The first plan was to put up a as statue of the French King – Louis XIV in the top of an elegant and gigantic staircase that would connect the Piazza to the church.
 However, Pope Innocent XIII was displeased with the plan and objected to the proposition.
-Eventually, they came up with a truce and decided to make a garden terrace instead.
+Eventually, they came up with a truce and decided to make a garden-terrace instead.
 Hence, it was not until 1723 when the construction of the staircase started.
 It was finished in 1726.

 Piazza di Spagna

 At the bottom of the staircase lies the Piazza di Spagna or Spanish Square.
 It is home to many designer shops, cafes, restos, hotels and inns.
 Here, you will also find the famous Fontana della Barcaccia or the Fountain of Barcaccia which is shaped like a sinking ship in a basin.
 The fountain was built by the request of Pope Urbano VIII on 1598.
 Built and designed by Petro Bernini and his son Gian Lorenz, it serves to commemorate the tragic flood caused by the River Tiber.

 With a French church and French financier heading its building, you would expect the stairs to be called French Steps.
 The staircase was originally named Trinità dei Monti after the French church above it.
 Later it was named after the lower piazza – the Spanish Square who got its name when the Spanish Embassy moved to the square in the 17th century.